Calvary, Georgia

 Calvary is a census-designated place and unincorporated community in Grady County, Georgia, United States.
-As of the 2010 census its population was 161.
+As of 2020, its population was 129.
 It is located along Georgia State Route 111, 15 mi southwest of Cairo, the Grady County seat.
 Tallahassee, Florida, is 23 mi to the south.

 Agriculture is an important part of the local economy.
 The top crops in the county are cotton, corn and peanuts, while chickens are overwhelmingly the most important livestock.
 Hurricane Michael struck the region on Wednesday, October 10, 2018, causing catastrophic damage to agriculture.

 History

-The area where Calvary is located was settled circa 1835-1836 by emigrants from Sampson County, North Carolina.
+The area where Calvary is located was settled circa 1835–1836 by emigrants from Sampson County, North Carolina.
 Settlers claimed they chose the area after hearing claims that the soil was similar to their home county, and so would support similar crops.
 The community was referred to by some as the North Carolina settlement after these Carolina settlers.

 A.J.
 Johnson's 1863 "Map of Georgia and Alabama" does not identify Calvary by name, but an 1883 Map of Georgia by Georgia Franklin Cram does identify Calvary in Decatur County.
 In 1910 the community is labeled Calvary on the "Rand McNally Map of Georgia."

 On 15 June 1869 Harrison Fairbanks was named Postmaster in Calvary, Georgia (then part of Decatur County).
 Grady County, including Calvary, was founded from parts of Decatur County and Thomas County on August 17, 1905.

-Historical Census statistics offer a picture of a healthy agricultural community in the century after the Carolina settlement began in the mid-1830s.
-While none of the names of the founding families can be found in the 1830 Decatur County, Georgia Census, by 1840 names like Butler, Faircloth, Herring, Higdon, Maxwell and Williams with North Carolina roots are scattered through the 1,870 individuals in the "Decatur County 553rd District G.M., commanded by Captain Wamack" (Calculated by review of records at Ancestry.com subscription service).